Jinalkharose/covid-face-mask-detector/README.md

 ##### pip install tensorflow opencv-python numpy matplotlib

 ## Output:
 The output of the face mask detection system will be an image or video with bounding boxes around the faces detected, indicating whether or not a mask is being worn.
 The bounding box will be green if a mask is detected, and red if no mask is detected.
-The confidence score for mask detection will also be displayed in the top-left corner of the bounding box.